-Passing the Series 7 exam registers you to sell and trade most securities as a financial services professional.
-The exam covers several topics including investment products and their potential risks, as well as regulations you must follow.
+The Series 7 exam is one of two exams that registered representatives of broker-dealers must pass to sell and trade most securities as a financial services professional.
+The exam mainly covers information about investments, their suitability for different investors, record-keeping and asset transfers.
 This article explores the exam in depth and provides tips on how to prepare for it.

 What Is the Series 7 Exam?

 The Series 7 exam is a test that brokers and other financial professionals must pass in order to be licensed to sell, trade and recommend most types of securities including stocks, bonds and mutual funds.
 However, the Series 7 license doesn’t allow you to sell or deal with real estate investments, life insurance products, commodities or futures.

 Officially, the Series 7 assessment is known as the General Securities Representative Exam.
 It’s one of the many industry-regulated tests the Financial Industry Regulatory Authority (FINRA) administers.